Instructional Skill Level Descriptions

 • Independent horizontal straight leg flutter kick on back

-• Instructor supported front float (hold for 10 seconds)
+• Independent front float (hold for 10 seconds)

-• Instructor supported back float (hold for 10 seconds)
+• Independent back float (hold for 10 seconds)

 Ages 4+